 Procedure tables: issue of an officer's assessment

 All officers’ assessments should be raised using form IPT 641.
-All assessments must be forwarded to CCU for processing.
-CCU will issue the Notice of Assessment.
+All assessments must be forwarded to BTOps for processing.
+BTOps will issue the Notice of Assessment.

 Form IPT 641 should be completed as follows.